nushell/nushell.github.io/book/commands/uniq.md

  -  `--count`: Return a table containing the distinct input values together with their counts
  -  `--repeated`: Return the input values that occur more than once
- -  `--ignore-case`: Ignore differences in case when comparing input values
+ -  `--ignore-case`: Compare input values case-insensitively
  -  `--unique`: Return the input values that occur once only

 ## Examples